idle-meerkat/sdevwiki-fork/Port-Isolation.md

 This setting is available through (rt) netlink, and it has no equivalent in ioctl/brctl

-12.2	Design Guidelines
+## Design Guidelines

 Port Isolation utilizes a dedicated hardware mechanism in Marvell Prestera switch devices, called ‘Port Isolation – Protected Ports’.
-This mechanism enables/disables traffic forwarding between any pair of ingress port and egress port in a single-device topology and back-to-back topology.
+This mechanism enables/disables traffic forwarding between any pair of ingress/egress ports in a single-device topology and back-to-back topology.

 Traffic should be matted based on the source ePort that represents the source physical port.